SKNCEL

 vichy.eg

 French pharmaceutical heritage, Vichy.eg localizes for Egypt.
-SkinConsult AI is a selfie-driven tool that grades 7 signs of aging against a 10,000+ image database — specifically an aging analysis, not a general concern diagnosis.
-Ranges (MINERAL 89, NORMADERM) operate as sub-brands within a deep mega-menu.
+SkinConsult AI is a selfie-driven tool that grades 7 signs of aging — an aging analysis, not an acne tool.
+Vichy's acne-relevant line is NORMADERM, operating as a sub-brand within a deep mega-menu — a structural parallel to skncel under Parkville.

-Sub-range branding Mega-menu depth SkinConsult AI (aging) Pharma heritage Premium positioning
+Sub-range branding NORMADERM acne line SkinConsult AI (aging) Pharma heritage Egypt localization

 UX scores